OCA/maintenance/maintenance_inspection/README.rst

 Add the concept of inspection items inside Maintenance requests.

-Will only be usable insidea preventive requests.
+Will only be usable inside a preventive requests.

 **Table of contents**